 Here’s how you can use Android device as PC for ADB and Fastboot.
 Learn how you can execute ADB and Fastboot command on Android phones and tablet devices.

-ADB and Fastboot have become essential tools for every developer nowadays.
+ADB and Fastboot have become essential tools for every developer and advanced Android user nowadays.
 And without them, it’s impossible to perform any sort of development on your phone.
-One of the main advantages of using ADB or fastboot in you can install system updates, custom ROMs, boot images, custom kernel and applications as well.
+One of the main advantages of using ADB or fastboot in you can install system updates, custom ROMs, boot images, custom kernel, and applications as well.

-There are certain devices out there that don’t support the traditional custom recovery flashing methods instead you have to use ADB/fastboot to flash the files.
-But let’s say that your PC isn’t working or maybe you are traveling and the PC available doesn’t have ADB/fastboot installed.
+There are certain devices out there that don’t support the traditional custom recovery flashing methods instead you have to use ADB and Fastboot to flash the files.
+But let’s say that your PC isn’t working or maybe you are traveling and the PC available doesn’t have ADB/Fastboot installed.
 It would be a real dilemma.

 - OTG cable – Make sure that your device supports OTG.
 (If not then search how to enable it on your device).

-- A Root browser ( eg:- Root Explorer, ES file explorer)
+- A root browser or explorer app ( e.g:- Root Explorer, ES file explorer).

-Then open the Terminal Emulator app on your device and type the following commands in sequence:
+Step 2: Install Terminal Emulator app on your device, launch the app and type the following commands in sequence:

-Restart your phone after it’s done and your device will now have ADB and fastboot installed.
+Step 3: Restart your phone after it’s done and your device will now have ADB and Fastboot installed.